paulovieira/hapi-auth-cookie-cache/readme.md

 #### 4) client logs out

-The client makes a GET request to the path defined in 'logoutPath' (example: 'GET /logout').
+The client makes a GET request to the path defined in 'logoutPath' (example: GET /logout).
 The handler will clear the cookie and delete the entry in the cache.
 The response is a 302 redirection to the path given in `logoutRedirectTo` (usually the login page or the homepage).

 #### Notes